HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf216.md

 ### Web Content Manager - AI sample to integrate with Google Vertex

 === "Containers"
-    New sample to integrate [Google Vertext AI](https://cloud.google.com/vertex-ai) services with WCM Author services is available on the HCL Software Github repository.
+    New sample to integrate [Google Vertex AI](https://cloud.google.com/vertex-ai) services with WCM Author services is available on the HCL Software Github repository.
 For more information, see [hcl-dx-google-vertex-sample](https://github.com/HCL-TECH-SOFTWARE/dx-google-vertex-sample).

 === "On-Premises"
-    New sample to integrate [Google Vertext AI](https://cloud.google.com/vertex-ai) services with WCM Author services is available on the HCL Software Github repository.
+    New sample to integrate [Google Vertex AI](https://cloud.google.com/vertex-ai) services with WCM Author services is available on the HCL Software Github repository.
 For more information, see [hcl-dx-google-vertex-sample](https://github.com/HCL-TECH-SOFTWARE/dx-google-vertex-sample).

 ### Web Content Manager REST API v2 - Updated custom configurations for Open AI